 There are some problems with the “type“ concept.
 If there is only a single specimen preserved, it likely would not encompass the range of morphological (or genetic) variation seen among individuals of the species.
 But it does at least provide the actual specimens the person who named the species was looking at when he or she made the description, allowing for direct comparison rather than interpretation of, sometimes incomplete, notes.

-Today, scientists are trying to develop an alternate form of standard: a molecular barcode that would be unique to each species (see the Barcode of Life initiative for more info).
+Today, scientists are trying to develop an alternate form of standard: a molecular barcode that would be unique to each species.
 The DNA that makes up your genes has been described as the blueprint of organisms.
 Can we find a gene whose sequence of DNA bases (nucleotides) could be used to separate all species, just as a barcode is used on products at the grocery store?
 Such a gene would have to show enough variation that all species could be distinguished from one another, but not so much variation that all individuals within a species were different (there are other technical issues to consider that I won’t get in to here).
 Although we have not yet found the perfect barcode that works across all organisms, much promise has been shown with a gene called cytochrome oxidase I (COI, or cox1).
-The DNA sequences of these molecular barcodes are stored in online databases (e.g. GenBank, BoLD), available for anyone to examine.
+The DNA sequences of these molecular barcodes are stored in online databases (e.g. GenBank, BoLD ), available for anyone to examine.
 If these barcodes are combined with type specimens, we have considerable information to match up long-ago described species with the specimens we observe today.

 How many species do we have in different environments on Earth?
 Are some ecosystems and communities richer – that is, with more species – than others?
 How does this richness affect the ecology of the system?
 In order to measure biodiversity, we need to know how many species there are.
 One of my research interests is in describing the diversity of deep-sea corals.